Pa. State Police trooper fatally shoots man after confrontation in Northampton County

 Troopers were called to the home after a 911 call reported a disturbance in the area.

-Upon arrival to the scene, authorities say a confrontation ensued between a 55-year-old man and the trooper outside the home.
+Upon arrival to the scene, authorities say a confrontation ensued between 55-year-old Edward Shadder and the trooper outside the home.

+"He was running around naked, acting crazy.
+And apparently, he came over and knocked on my neighbor's door.
+Then he tries to fight my neighbor," recalled one man who lived on the block.

-At some point during the confrontation, the trooper fired two shots, killing the man, said investigators.
+At some point during the confrontation, the trooper fired two shots, killing Shadder, said investigators.

-Further details on what led up to the shooting have not been released.
+A stun gun was used on the man before he reportedly charged at the responding trooper, according to WFMZ.